Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 The simplest approach is to use the same scale factor for all elements of $W$ (and likewise for $X$).
 This is known as **per-tensor** quantization.

-It’s also feasible to share quantization parameters between some subgroups of each input matrix.
+It’s also common to share quantization parameters between some subgroups of each input matrix.
 A popular option is to assign a specific scale factor to each column of $W$, referred to as **per-channel (or per-column) quantization**.
 This is more accurate than per-tensor quantization; using a specific scale means the error incurred in quantizing each column is lower.

 ## Specifics of  INT8 GEMMs